Natasha C. Merle

-Natasha C. Merle (born 1983) is an American lawyer from New York who is a nominee to serve as a United States district judge of the United States District Court for the Eastern District of New York.
+Natasha Clarise Merle (born 1983) is an American lawyer from New York who serves as a United States district judge of the United States District Court for the Eastern District of New York.

 Education

 Merle received her Bachelor of Arts in government and Spanish, with honors, from the University of Texas at Austin in 2005 and she graduated, cum laude, with a Juris Doctor from the New York University School of Law in 2008.

 Career

 Merle began her legal career as a law clerk for Judge Robert L. Carter of the United States District Court for the Southern District of New York from 2008 to 2009.
 From 2009 to 2011, she was a staff attorney at the Gulf Region Advocacy Center.
 Merle then became an assistant federal public defender at the Office of the Federal Public Defender.
 She also served as a law clerk for Judge John Gleeson of the United States District Court for the Eastern District of New York from 2012 to 2013.

 From 2013 to 2015, Merle was a litigation associate and civil rights fellow at Fried, Frank, Harris, Shriver & Jacobson in New York City.

 From 2016 to 2021, she served as assistant counsel and then senior counsel for the NAACP Legal Defense and Educational Fund ("LDF").
-Since 2021, she has been the deputy director of litigation at LDF.
+From 2021 to 2023, she was the deputy director of litigation at LDF.

+From 2019 to 2021, Merle was a adjunct professor of clinical law at the New York University School of Law and from 2020 to 2021, she was a lecturer in law at Columbia Law School.